 A cost recovery structure decides "who pays for what."
 The major issue here is how to construct a tariff (who gets billed, how much, for which things, based on what information, etc).
 Tariff issues include fairness, predictability (how well can subscribers forecast their network charges), practicality (of gathering the data and administering the tariff), incentives (e.g. encouraging off-peak use), and cost recovery goals (100% recovery, subsidisation, profit making).
 Issues such as these are not covered here.

-Background information explaining why this approach was selected is provided by 'Traffic Flow Measurement: Background' RFC [1].
+Background information explaining why this approach was selected is provided by the 'Internet Accounting Background' RFC [ACT-BKG].

 2 Traffic Flow Measurement Architecture